Chris Lauzen

-Christopher John Lauzen is an American politician, businessman, and Certified Public Accountant who served as the chairman of the Kane County Board in Illinois from 2012 to 2020.
-Lauzen was first elected in 2012.
-He previously served as a Republican member of the Illinois State Senate, serving from 1993 to 2013.
-He ran unsuccessfully for Illinois Comptroller in 1998 and for United States Congress in 2008.
+Christopher John Lauzen is an American politician, businessman, and certified public accountant serving as Kane County Treasurer since 2022.
+He previously served as chairman of the Kane County Board from 2012 to 2020.
+He also served as a Republican member of the Illinois State Senate from 1993 to 2013.
+Lauzen was the Republican nominee for Illinois Comptroller in 1998 and a candidate in the 2008 Illinois's 14th congressional district special election.

 Early life and education

 Born and raised in Aurora, Illinois, Lauzen earned his Bachelor of Science degree from Duke University in 1974 and a Master of Business Administration from Harvard Business School in 1978.

 Lauzen's grandparents emigrated from Romania to the United States in the early 20th century.
 On July 28, 2006, Romanian President Traian Băsescu awarded Lauzen the Order of the Star of Romania Medal, Commander Rank (the highest commendation granted to a foreign citizen by Romania), in recognition of his work to "build bridges of friendship and commerce between the people of Romania and the United States."